camscottFS/app.omniralmedia.com/readme.md

 The frontend is built with React/TypeScript/TailwindCSS

-The backend is featured a dockerized Node.js/MySQL server built with express
+The backend features a dockerized Node.js/MySQL server built with express

 More to come :)